A217 road: Banstead to Lower Kingswood

 At the road enters Surrey, it meets the B2230 again at a roundabout to the south of Belmont before entering the notorious 'Mad Mile' section (Brighton Road).
-The speed limit changes from 40 to 60 mph (97 km/h) and returns to 40 mph at the Banstead Crossroads junction with the A2022.

 For the next 5 miles, the road has an unbroken chain of average speed cameras, all of which the speed limit is 40 mph.
 In this area the road passes Banstead Downs, and its golf course.
 After passing the Banstead Crossroads, it acts as a boundary between Nork and Banstead as it heads towards Burgh Heath, passing the junctions with Garratts Lane (B2219) and Tattenham Way (B2221) before reaching the A240 (Reigate Road) at the centre of Burgh Heath.

 It passes near the large suburban villages of Tadworth and Kingswood, passing several B-roads, including the B2032.
 It travels beside Banstead Heath (still as Brighton Road) before reaching the small settlement of Lower Kingswood.
 After passing a roundabout near Kingswood Manor, the road arrives at the Reigate Hill Interchange, which is also Junction 8 of the M25.